SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§15.57)Why is there an affrication diacritic in the TPA { ﻿◌̾﻿ }?

 [﻿](§15.58)Some phones can be affricated on their own.
 I think that terminology is also unique to this document.
 This is separate from the affricate consonants.
-The best example of affrication is the affricated bilabial click ( ﻿the kissing sound but with affrication﻿ ).
+The best example of affrication is the affricated bilabial click (the kissing sound but with affrication).
 This is done by first making a stop with the lips, then making the lips rounded, and then sucking the air in through a small opening.
 The result is an “ ﻿affricated bilabial click﻿ ”, represented exactly by this letter { ﻿ʘ̊̾﻿ } in the TPA.

 [﻿](§15.59)This results in a high‑pitched voiceless sound, and affrication is the secondary articulation that is taking place here.
 The TPA tries to accommodate all such phonetic phenomena, this was noted and implemented.
 For example, { ﻿ʘ, ʘ̊, ʘ̊̾﻿ } are all valid pronunciations.